-(2 courses: 6 semester or 8 quarter units)

-Two academic disciplines are required.
+(2 courses: 6 semester or 8 quarter units) Two academic disciplines are required.

-The Cal-GETC Area 4 (Social and Behavioral Sciences) requirement shall be fulfilled by completion of two courses dealing with individual behavior and with behavior in human social, political, and economic institutions.
-The two courses used must be from two academic disciplines or in an interdisciplinary sequence (e.g., an inherently interdisciplinary prefix [cf., Humanities or Global Studies] or if one of the two courses is cross-listed [cf., Psychology and Women's Studies]).
+The Cal-GETC Area 4 (Social and Behavioral Sciences) requirement shall be fulfilled by completion of two courses focusing on how individuals, organizations, institutions, and societies interact and/or behave within socially-constructed dynamics.
+The two courses used must be from two academic disciplines or in an interdisciplinary sequence (e.g., an inherently interdisciplinary prefix [cf., Social Justice Studies or Global Studies] or if one of the two courses is cross-listed [cf., Psychology and Women's Studies]).
 The pattern of coursework completed shall provide opportunities for students to develop understanding of the perspectives and research methods of the social and behavioral sciences.
 Problems and issues in these areas should be examined in their contemporary, historical, and geographical settings.
-Students who have completed this requirement will have been exposed to a pattern of coursework designed to help them gain an understanding and appreciation of the contributions and perspectives of men, women and of ethnic and other minorities and a comparative perspective on both Western and non-Western societies.
+Students who have completed this requirement will have been exposed to a pattern of coursework designed to help them gain an understanding and appreciation of the contributions and perspectives of individuals and groups, including but not limited to diverse genders, sexualities, races, ethnicities, classes, countries, cultures, and societies.
 The material should be presented from a theoretical point of view and focus on core concepts and methods of the discipline rather than on personal, practical, or applied aspects.